In 2014, tuition for full-time students at Davenport University was $22,272 a year.

-If these numbers sound impossible, remember, the displayed price of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make thecost of college feel more doable until you've finishing school and found a job.
+Remember, the advertized cost of tuition does not always give you enough information to determine the actual cost of attending any given college.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theprice of collegefeel more doable until after graduation.

-Davenport University is a private, nonprofit institution, so it has the same tuition for residents of Michigan as it does for students who live in other states.
+Davenport University is a private, nonprofit institution, which means it has the same tuition for students from Michigan as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state tuition can save on the total cost of attending college.
-Be sure to verify your state's criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Take the time to verify your state's criteria for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+There may be additional requirements as well, depending on where you live.

 Tuition at Davenport University is the same for all students.

-International students are not eligible for federal financial aid, but should research private or school-specific grants, scholarships, and other funding opportunities..
-International students with need may qualify for the following types of financial support at Davenport University:
+Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Davenport University-specific aid and scholarships.
+International students with need may be eligible for the following types of financial support at Davenport University:

 •On-campus jobs •Loans from outsideDavenport University •Athletic Awards •Davenport University-specific scholarships •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.